toyboot4e/Rot/README.md

 > You cannot compile this repository; it doens't contain image files.

 A 2D, GUI, in-development roguelike game made with [Nez](https://github.com/prime31/Nez).
 The goal is an RPG-like roguelike game with some static contents.

-## Architecture

-### Engine - View separation
-We split the game into *Engine* and *UI.* Engine is the internal game state, UI is the other (input and view).
-When we `tick` the game state, it returns `RlTickReport`, with which UI can pull enough context to visualize what happened.

-> The terminology is based on [this blog post](https://journal.stuffwithstuff.com/2014/07/15/a-turn-based-game-loop/), but they don't directly apply to our project names. `Rot.Engine` is almost same as the internal game state.
-But `Rot.Ui` is a view/input component of the `Rot.Game` application, and the app is the UI to the Engine.

-### Engine = processor of contents
-We develop the game by adding contents to the engine.

-#### Mutation via events
-We mutate the game by pushing `RlEvent` to the engine. `RlEvent` is not only primitive events, such as `GiveDamage`, but also **actions** of entities.
-This is natural because action events are a kind of mutation; they result in some primitive events, e.g. `MeleeAttack` → `Hit` → `GiveDamage`.

-#### Layers of logics
-When we add a new feature to the game, we may want to add some logic to existing action event handlings.
-For example, if an entity is able to become "dissy", their walking directions may become random.
-We need to add that logic to the `Walk` event handling then.

-Since we add more extension to the engine later, we don't write an action handling logic at one place.
-Instead, we collect each logic via `RlEventHub`, and they are dispatched depending on their `precedence`.
-(That may be like UI event handling).